mendel5/windows/README.md

 ## Analysis tools
 ### Internal tools
-- Task Manager --> Autostart --> Show `command line`
+- Task Manager --> Go to the tab `Autostart` --> Show the column `command line`.
 - Device Manager (`devmgmt.msc`)
 - Disk Management (`diskmgmt.msc`)
-- Settings --> Devices --> Printers & scanners --> `Print server properties`
+- Settings --> Devices --> Printers & scanners --> `Print server properties`.
-- Check if `TPM` and `Secure Boot` are enabled/active, for example by using `WhyNotWin11`, `msinfo32`, `hwinfo`
+- Check if `TPM` and `Secure Boot` are enabled/active, for example by using `WhyNotWin11`, `msinfo32` or `hwinfo`.
   - https://learn.microsoft.com/en-us/mem/intune/user-help/you-need-to-enable-secure-boot-windows
   - https://learn.microsoft.com/de-de/mem/intune/user-help/you-need-to-enable-secure-boot-windows
 - Bitlocker (see section below)

 ### Internal tool: Bitlocker
-- Always check the status of Bitlocker for all hard drives
+- Always check the status of Bitlocker for all hard drives.
-- If Bitlocker is enabled/active, make a backup of all Bitlocker recovery keys and save them somewhere other than the hard drive that is encrypted with Bitlocker (!)
+- If Bitlocker is enabled/active, make a backup of all Bitlocker recovery keys and save them somewhere other than the hard drive that is encrypted with Bitlocker (!).
 - How to check Bitlocker status:
   - Disk management (`diskmgmt.msc`)
   - Bitlocker settings (Start menu search for `Bitlocker`)